 - We encourage you to be open to talking with fellow attendees and presenters.
 If you're feeling timid, chances are, you're not alone, so others would probably welcome the chance to talk with someone who's in the same boat.
 Bring those business cards and make sure you have a place to store others people's cards.
 (There's also space in the back of the program to write down names, emails, and web addresses.)
 Introduce yourself to people and make new contacts--you never know where these connections will lead.

 - Once you register, you'll be able to join the 2019 NCW Conference Private Facebook page where you can introduce yourself, ask questions, and meet fellow attendees before the conference even begins.
 This is a great way to connect with others beforehand and even make plans to meet up at the conference.

 - Check out the schedule ahead of time and make a plan, especially if you have any goals to accomplish.
 We also highly encourage attendees to step outside their genre and attend a session they know little about; it might spark some ideas!

 - Be prepared by creating a pitch log-line.
 No one wants to hear your 20-minute book description, so work on your 2-5 sentence pitch, because you will be asked many times "So what do you write?" or "What's your book about?"

 - Above all, be professional and courteous--it will serve you well!

 Still got questions?
 We're happy to help.

-Also, if you are in the Northern Colorado area, your registration includes a free Pre-Conference Workshop on April 15 from 1:00-3:00, where you'll learn how to make the most of your conference experience.
+Also, if you are in the Northern Colorado area, your registration includes a free Pre-Conference Workshop that will be held in April 2019, where you'll learn how to make the most of your conference experience.
 If you can't make it, April will send you the handout that is full of helpful information and tips.